jnamora/personal-finance-bot/README.md

 # Telegram Finance Bot

-A personal finance bot for Telegram, built for AWS Lambda with DynamoDB.
+A personal expenses tracker for Telegram, built for AWS Lambda with DynamoDB.

 The bot lets you track expenses, income, history, and monthly/yearly summaries from Telegram commands.
 The user-facing bot messages are in Portuguese.